 - Obtain proposed septic system design from a certified Septic Designer.

-- IBADC Phase II (establishes house design and materials).
+- IBADC Phase II (establishes house exterior design and materials).

 - Final County Planning submission.